Developing artificial intelligence – by studying humans

 Working in Germany, he was involved in the construction of a large hospital.
-Architects and researchers from several different disciplines worked together to design a building in which people would feel good.
+Architects and researchers from several different disciplines worked together to design a building where people would feel comfortable.

-"It is easy to get stressed in big buildings, like hospitals or airports, and to get lost.
-There is a great deal that we can do to change this."
+“It is easy to get stressed in large buildings, like hospitals or airports, and to get lost.
+There is a great deal that we can do to change this.”

 Now he has left Germany for Sweden and is part of the research environment Centre for Applied Autonomous Sensor Systems, or AASS, at Örebro University.

 “I don't see myself only as a robotics researcher, so I feel that I can contribute with a new perspective.
 It is a strong group that wants to expand.”

 His journey brought him to Sweden from Mumbai in India, via La Trobe University in Melbourne, Australia and University of Bremen in Germany.

 “My undergraduate degree is in economics, but I got tired of it.
 Instead, my interests in computer science grew.
 I taught myself how to program and became particularly interested in artificial intelligence.”

 Independent study got him only so far, so he applied for a Master's programme in information technology in Australia.